 Insufficient Project Planning

 One of those ridiculously cliché sayings in business – the 5 Ps - holds a lot of water in project management – proper planning prevents poor performance.
 Too often businesses, in haste to start and kick off projects, just don’t allow sufficient time for the proper planning required to prevent poor performance.
 The project plan should read like a how-to guide for completing the project, and often they are more like broad wants and not detailed plans.
 If there is no proper plan - or worse, no clear objective - you are setting your project up to be incredibly inefficient and run over budget and experience delays.
+Time management tools can help you and your team manage your time better.

 Bad Time and Budget Estimates